-Space Around the Are ena & Competition Arena Penalty Entering the space arouse permitted in the test or the Horse's legs or with assistant my remove the The Athlete will be pendand/or Entering the Dressage hoof boots) on the Horse gloves).
-If the test has already set the Judge at C stops the may enter the arena to the test, either starting to or from the movement whe was stopped are not Two (2) point per judge.
-These penalties are not cumulative and will not result in Elimination (incl Freestyle Tests) USED IN TEST or ON GROUNDS IF NOT PERMITTED: Bit guards, martingale, bearing side or running reins, bandages, blinkers or other non-permitted saddlery Elimination Bits Not permitted type Elimination Bridle Not permitted type Elimination Bridle Incorrect colour, decorated, indiscreet padding 2 pts per judge Double Bridle Used at Medium (Level 4) or below in warm up or in test Elimination Ear Plugs Used in competition.
-(Permitted at Prize giving only) Elimination Fly Fringe Used Elimination Horse Decoration eg Glitter / Flowers Elimination Neck Strap Used in Test Above Novice (Level 2) 2 pts per judge Noseband Non permitted for bridle used Elimination Noseband No noseband 2 pts per judge Saddle Incorrect Colour 2 pts per judge Saddle Wrong style Elimination Saddle Cover May only be used in extreme wet weather conditions otherwise elimination applies Seat Saver Used without official Dressage NZ dispensation Elimination Stirrups Boots fixed to stirrups without official dispensation Elimination Stirrups & Leathers No stirrups & leathers (unless with Dressage NZ official dispensation) Used in nonconventional manner Elimination Elimination Tongue Restraint Used Elimination
+Space Around the Are ena & Competition Arena Penalty Entering the space around the arena with whip when a whip is not permitted in the test or with boots (other than approved hoof boots) on the Horse's legs or with discrepancy in dress (e.g. lack of gloves) An assistant my remove the item(s) before the rider enters the arena.
+The Athlete will be penalised.
+The Athlete will be penalised. and/or Entering the Dressage arena with whip or with boots other than approved hoof boots) on the Horse's legs or with discrepancy in dress (e.g. lack of gloves).
+If the test has already started before the discrepancy has been noticed, the Judge at C stops the Athlete and if needed and possible, an assistant may enter the arena to remove the item(s).
+The Athlete then continues the test, either starting from the beginning (from the inside of the fence) or from the movement where he was stopped.
+The marks given before he was stopped are not changed GROUNDS IF NOT PERMITTED: bearing side or running reins, bandages, blinkers saddlery Elimination Bits Not permitted type Elimination Bridle Not permitted type Elimination Bridle Incorrect colour, decorated, indiscreet padding 2 pts per judge Double Bridle Oouble Bridle Used at Medium (Level 4) or below in warm up or in test Ear Plugs Elimination Fly Fringe Used Elimination Horse Decoration eg Glitter / Flowers Elimination Neck Strap Used in Test Above Novice (Level 2) 2 pts per judge Noseband Non permitted for bridle used Elimination Noseband No noseband 2 pts per judge Saddle lle Incorrect Colour Saddle Wrong style Elimination Saddle Cover May only be used in extreme wet weather conditions otherwise Seat Saver Used without official Dressage NZ dispensation Elimination Stirrups Boots fixed to stirrups without official Stirrups & Leathers Elimination Elimination Tongue Restraint Elimination Used